Shop Subscribe

 Art Lesson Plan: Dogs of the Renaissance

 The first images of dogs were painted on cave walls.
 These dogs served as protectors and hunters.
 As man developed, so did his relationship with dogs.
 While dogs continued to be used as protectors and hunters, they soon warmed their way into people’s homes and hearts.
+What better muse for an art lesson plan than dogs?

-By the time of the Renaissance (1300-1600), different breeds of dogs developed and many small breeds turned into lap dogs or companion dogs for the wealthy.
-You can find lavish paintings depicting these breeds often seated on a velvet cushion or on the lap of their owner.
+By the time of the Renaissance (1300-1600), different breeds of dogs developed, and many small breeds turned into lap dogs or companion dogs for the wealthy.
+You can find lavish paintings depicting these breeds, often seated on a velvet cushion or on the lap of their owner.
 These little dogs became status symbols.
-Fast forward to the 1800’s and with the start of the American and British Kennel Clubs, standards for dogs were established which led to the commission of more dog portraits in art.
+Fast forward to the 1800s, and with the start of the American and British Kennel Clubs, standards for dogs were established, which led to the commission of more dog portraits in art.

 If you research, you will see that all cultures depicted our four-legged friends in different forms of art, from paintings to sculpture, but no one has made them as lavish in appearance as the artists of the Renaissance.
 From the velvet and baroque cushions to the gilded frames, Renaissance Dogs were portrayed in a luxurious style.